-- Hold the funeral within three days of your loved one's passing. - Maximum 50 people (family, guests and staff) are permitted to attend. - Consider live-streaming for those over 55 years or with chronic conditions as they are at risk of severe COVID-19. - The funeral ceremony should last less than 30 minutes. - Do not hold a gathering after the funeral; mourners should leave straight after the ceremony.
+- Hold the funeral within three days of your loved one's passing. - Maximum 100 people (family, guests and staff) are permitted to attend, provided 50% capacity of the venue is not exceeded. - Consider live-streaming for those over 55 years or with chronic conditions as they are at risk of severe COVID-19. - The funeral ceremony should last less than 30 minutes. - Do not hold a gathering after the funeral; mourners should leave straight after the ceremony.